-In fiscal year 2021, OFS continued to make progress winding down the CPP.
+In fiscal year 2023, OFS completed the winddown of CPP.
 Each dollar collected from CPP participants now represents additional collections in excess of disbursements on behalf of taxpayers.
-From inception of the program through September 30, 2021, OFS has received \$199.7 billion in CPP repayments/sales, along with \$12.1 billion in dividends and interest, and \$15.0 billion of other proceeds in excess of cost, which totals \$226.8 billion.
-As of September 30, 2021, \$12 million in CPP gross investments remained outstanding in one institution.
+From inception of the program through September 30, 2023, OFS has received \$199.7 billion in CPP repayments/sales, along with \$12.1 billion in dividends and interest, and \$15.0 billion of other proceeds in excess of cost, which totals \$226.8 billion.
+After considering the interest expense of \$5.6 billion, the net gain of CPP was \$16.3 billion.
+As of September 30, 2023, no CPP investments remain outstanding.

-During fiscal years 2021 and 2020, OFS collected a total of \$1 million and \$16 thousand, respectively, in repayments, warrants, dividends, and interest from institutions in the CPP program.
+During fiscal years 2023 and 2022, OFS collected a total of \$2.5 million and \$535 thousand, respectively, in recoveries from institutions in the CPP program.